 Your personal belongings

 If you have a lot of valuable property – heirloom jewelry, antiques, artwork, etc. – you may need additional personal property coverage to adequately protect your belongings.
-Your insurer may offer an endorsement to schedule these items.
-This costs extra, but it does ensure you are appropriately compensated if they are lost or stolen.
+Some insurers may offer an endorsement to schedule these items.
+This costs extra, but it does ensure you are appropriately compensated for covered losses if they are lost or stolen.